Skyshader77/Lacryma-Hydra/chapter18.typ

 Alexander chortled.
 "A thousand years of banishment, and still you have learned nothing of consequence."

 "You and I were never meant to rule, Alexander."

+"That is what cowards say.
+We have been given unlimited responsibility, only for you to discard it like an irresponsible child.
+Have you no shame?"

+"Shame?
+It is you who used my name to brutalize this world we created."

 A being with white swan wings descended from the sky.
 An angel?
 A woman?
 Her plumage could have made moonlight a second sun.
 It brightened the starless night,